EdmundStoner/LandingRate/README.md

-# LandingRateMx
+# LandingRateMx Alpha

-X-Plane 11/12 Landing rate plugin
+## This is a work in progress!

-This is version 1 (2023-02-28) of the LandingRateMx FlyWithLua script, originally written by Dan Berry.
+X-Plane 11/12 Landing rate plugin that I have modified to analyze the forces that Xplane datarefs provide while landing the craft

-Added VR support by William R Good (SparkerInVR) based on initial work by Erhardma
+This is version 1 (2023-02-28) of my LandingRateMx, FlyWithLua script, originally written by Dan Berry with added VR support by William R Good (SparkerInVR) based on initial work by Erhardma

-I added a gear force Indicator and worked on making the G's Indicator a bit more accurate
+I currently use a function to record and display the max G's that occur during a landing.

-To Get a copy click on the code and click download zip
+To get a copy click [here](https://github.com/EdmundStoner/LandingRate.git)